Rangitata River

-The Rangitata River is one of the braided rivers that helped form the Canterbury Plains in southern New Zealand.
+The Rangitata River is one of the braided rivers of the Canterbury Plains in southern New Zealand.
 It flows southeast for 120 km from the Southern Alps, entering the Pacific Ocean 30 km northeast of Timaru.
 The river has a catchment area of 1773 km2, and a mean annual flow of 95 m3/s at Klondyke.

 The Māori name "Rangitata" (Rakitata) has been variously translated as "day of lowering clouds", "close sky", and "the side of the sky".

 The river formed the Rangitata Valley, in the center of the Southern Alps, and the on-location photography of the Edoras set from The Lord of the Rings: The Two Towers, and The Return of the King was filmed in this valley, on and around Mount Sunday.
 Several remote sheep stations are located near Mount Sunday.
 These include Mesopotamia, Mt Potts, and Erewhon.
 Erewhon was named by Samuel Butler who was the first white settler to live at the Mesopotamia sheep station.
 Erewhon is also the name of a novel written by Butler anonymously in 1872.
 In 1932 an outdoor ice skating rink was established by the river beneath Mount Harper.

 Before the river enters the Canterbury Plains, the river flows through the Rangitata Gorge where part of it is diverted to the Rangitata Diversion Race (RDR) for irrigation and hydroelectric generation.
 The RDR was built between 2 April 1937 and 1944, and supplies water to the Montalto and Highbank schemes before joining the Rakaia River.
 The entry point has New Zealand's first acoustic fish fence, keeping salmon smolt in the river and preventing them ending up on farmland.

 There is a second irrigation system which has its off take below and on the opposite river bank from the RDR.
 This system is called the Rangitata South Irrigation Scheme.
 This system rums through a static fish screen on its way into 7 man made dams, holding a total of 18,000,000 m3 of water to distribute across 16,000ha of formerly dry land farming area.
 This system has a fish spawning section to help bolster the number of sport fish available for recreational fishermen.